nacis/atlasofdesign.org/about/index.md

 Volume 4 is sold out.

-You can join the waiting list for reprints of Volume 4 here:
+You can join the waiting list for reprints of Volume 4 here: <br>
 <a href="https://forms.gle/5e4yfBRvRCZUube56" target="_blank" class="button">Contact form for Volume 4 reprints <i class="fa fa-list"></i></a>

 Preview the maps featured in Volume 4 here:  <br>